How to Get Creases Out of Shoes

 Using a hair dryer is a quick and convenient way to help get creases out of shoes.

-- Place a shoe tree inside the shoe, and use your hands to form the shoe, to the shoe tree.
+Place a shoe tree or socks inside the shoe, and use your hands to form the shoe, to the shoe tree or socks.
 Focus on the area with the most creases.

 How to Get Creases Out of Shoes: Tips